This post may contain affiliate links. Please read our disclosure policy.

 I love to serve my Seafood Gumbo with plain white rice but I’ve been to restaurants in Louisiana that serve their gumbo recipe with potato salad.
 Sounds strange but it’s certainly delicious and adds a ton of body to the soup.
 Definitely a must try if you’re feeling adventurous in the kitchen!

-Here are a few more sides I like to serve with my easy Seafood Gumbo recipe:
+A few more sides I like to serve with my easy Seafood Gumbo recipe

 Want even more easy recipe inspiration?
 Follow us over on Instagram!